ElfSundae/bearychat/README.md

 $client->sendMessage($json);
 ```

-In addition to the ugly payload, there are a variety of convenient methods that can work with the payload in [`Message`](src/Message.php) class.
-Any unhandled methods to a `Client` instance will be sent to a new `Message` instance, and the most of `Message` methods return `Message` itself, so you can chain [message modifications](#message-modifications) to achieve one-liner code.
+In addition to the ugly payload, `sendMessage` can handle any object which provides a payload array via its `toArray` method.
+And there is a ready-made [`Message`](src/Message.php) class available.
+There are a variety of convenient methods that can work with the payload in [`Message`](src/Message.php) class.

+For convenience, any unhandled methods called to a `Client` instance will be sent to a new `Message` instance, and the most methods of a `Message` instance return itself, so you can chain [message modifications](#message-modifications) to achieve one-liner code.

 You can also call the powerful `send` or `sendTo` method with message contents for [sending a message](#sending-message).